-The Outposted Project is a truly experimental collaboration between Susie Hetherington and poet JLM Morton (Juliette).
+The Outposted Project was a truly experimental collaboration between myself and poet JLM Morton (Juliette).
 It came about in March 2020, after the surreal first two weeks of Covid ‘lockdown’.
-Both reeling from the impact of school closures, self-employment angst, and the shock of being separated from loved ones… not to mention the globally shared fear of the virus itself, Susie and Juliette felt a desire to connect, despite isolation.
-They were pretty sure others were feeling it too.
+We were both reeling from the impact of school closures, self-employment angst, and the shock of being separated from loved ones… not to mention the globally shared fear of the virus itself.
+We both felt a desire to connect, despite isolation.
+We were pretty sure others were feeling it too.
 After a late night flurry of Whatsapp conversations, The Outposted Project was born.

-It all begins with an OS map of the Stroud Valleys, hand prepared and block printed by Susie with a logo she had designed to give the project life.
-Susie and Juliette sent it on a journey to pass through the hands of 28 other local creatives; artists, designers, poets, writers and musicians.
-The hope was to create a chain of response to their unexpected circumstances; pandemic, isolation, or contented solitude... they asked for an entirely personal response.
-Each artist creates and pins work to the map, or works directly onto it, before posting it on to a new participant.
-The map becomes a kind of shared canvas, or a psychic space, where art can belong in bizarre, disconnected times.
+It all began with an OS map of the Stroud Valleys, which I hand prepared and block printed with a logo I had designed to give the project life.
+We sent it on a journey to pass through the hands of 28 other local creatives; artists, designers, poets, writers and musicians.
+The hope was to create a chain of response to unexpected circumstances; pandemic, isolation, or contented solitude... we asked for an entirely personal response.
+Each artist created and pinned work to the map, or worked directly onto it, before posting it on to a new participant.
+The map became a kind of shared canvas, or a psychic space, where art could belong in bizarre, disconnected times.

 As 2020 progressed, The Outposted Project grew, with three further maps sent off.
 South London, Brecon and Brighton & Hove were sent out 'rogue'... with no set recipients or direction.
-Still circulating their respective locations, the map's journeys speed up and slow down organically, filling up bit by bit, and becoming fascinating canvasses depicting a shared moment in time.
+Still circulating their respective locations, the map's journeys sped up and slowed down organically, filling up bit by bit, and becoming fascinating canvasses depicting a shared moment in time.